jd4501/entity-coding/README.md

 **4. Download NER/AC/Coding Models**

 This repository requires several pre-trained models that are hosted externally due to GitHub file size limits.
-Use the automated download script to fetch all required models:
+Navigate back to the root directory, then use the automated download script to fetch all required models:

 **Activate the conda environment first:**
 ```bash